Some Trump administration claims on effectiveness of convalescent plasma are wrong or dubious, scientists say

 “I’m absolutely incredulous,” said Peter Lurie, a former top FDA official and now the president of the Center for Science in the Public Interest.

+On Monday night, Hahn in a tweet acknowledged he had misspoken during the news briefing about the findings of the convalescent plasma study.

+“I have been criticized for remarks I made Sunday night about the benefits of convalescent plasma.
+The criticism is entirely justified,” Hahn wrote.
+“What I should have said better is that the data show a relative risk reduction not an absolute risk reduction.”

-David Steensma, an oncologist at the Dana-Farber Cancer Institute in Boston and a faculty member at Harvard Medical School, tweeted that “The head of the United States Food and Drug Administration (!) @SteveFDA does not understand the difference between relative and absolute risk reduction — a basic, fundamental concept in medicine, statistics and clinical trial interpretation.
+David Steensma, an oncologist at the Dana-Farber Cancer Institute in Boston and a faculty member at Harvard Medical School, tweeted earlier that “The head of the United States Food and Drug Administration (!) @SteveFDA does not understand the difference between relative and absolute risk reduction — a basic, fundamental concept in medicine, statistics and clinical trial interpretation.
 It just gets worse and worse.”

-Essentially, the Trump administration figures were comparing one group of patients who got a certain kind of plasma with a group who got a different concentration at a different point in the disease, thus showing the relative difference between those groups.
+Essentially, the Trump administration figures had compared one group of patients who got a certain kind of plasma with a group who got a different concentration at a different point in the disease, thus showing the relative difference between those groups.
 It was not a measure of what happens when some patients get plasma and some don’t — the kind of research necessary to send a signal of whether a treatment is truly helping.
 The FDA also considered data from other studies.

 Robert Califf, who was FDA commissioner during the Obama administration, called on Hahn on Twitter to correct his statement.
 “It would be good for Steve to publish a correction,” he said.
 “I’m sure he meant to correctly state the translation from relative effect to absolute effect.”